Benjamin OrthliebUNIVERSAL FUND MEMBER

 Benjamin's Story

 Benjamin joined Watsi on March 12th, 2013.
-Eight years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Benjamin's most recent donation traveled 8,800 miles to support Ly, a grandmother and rice farmer from Cambodia, to fund cataract surgery so that she can see well again.
+Eleven years ago, Benjamin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Benjamin's most recent donation traveled 8,300 miles to support Thi, a rubber tapper from Burma, to fund a cesarean section to safely deliver her baby.

 Impact